Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

    - The **Server URL** is the first part of the URL, in this case: `10az.online.tableau.com`
    - The **Sitename** is right after the `site` in the URL, in this case: `dbtlabspartner`

-5. You should now be ready to set up auto-exposures in dbt Cloud after copying the following items, which you'll need during the dbt Cloud setup:
+5. You should now be ready to set up downstream exposures in dbt Cloud after copying the following items, which you'll need during the dbt Cloud setup:
       - ServerURL
       - Sitename
       - Token name